geoelectric/ui_auto_best_practice/uiabp.md

     The problem with magic values is that you often don't know their significance.
 This is bad everywhere, but especially bad in a verification as that will determine the correctness of the test.
 Naming these values both better documents the test and makes the code significantly more reviewable.
 This is covered more below.

+* Give every verification and Wait a meaningful error message to the operation or verification being performed.

+    A test failure log should, as much as possible, stand alone in calling out what the problem is.
+Having a default error message like "False is not equal to True" will not communicate that effectively, whereas "Should have shown a SIM icon" will.

+    Remember also that Waits are a form of implicit verification.
+These should also be given meaningful error messages, like "Calculator should launch," not "Timeout on e = find_element(calculator_main_selector).isVisible()"

+* Make sure you know whether verification and Wait messages are supposed to reflect an error condition or a success condition.

+    This varies from test system to test system.
+Some systems standardize on something like "FAIL: Calculator dialog appeared", others standardize on "FAIL: Calculator dialog did not appear".

+    The difference is usually whether they have a verbose mode that prints all messages even on pass.
+If so, they usually go with the first one.
+If not, they go with the second one since it only appears on an error condition.

+    One way to handle this is to make the message reflect the expected behavior, like "FAIL: Calculator dialog should appear."
+By making the message call out the expected behavior, rather than just the actual behavior, it will make sense under either standard.

+    For boolean checks, just calling out the expected behavior is sufficient; the actual behavior is implied by the PASS/FAIL.
+If verifying against other types of values, like a specific count, a construct like "Should have %d icons, actually have %d" % (expected, actual) will serve a similar purpose.

 * Generally, don’t verify against an expression.
 Assign expressions to variables, then verify that.

     This does not apply to simple unary operations like negating flags or simple comparisons like X == something, but does to most other kinds of expressions.